 Moving forward, now is when you remove the optional capabilities your component doesn't support.
 You might be left with something like:

-After saving the changes you'd now "construct" the model of your composed component.
-That is to say, the tool will create an xml model based on the structure above.
-To do this just run (assuming the default file name):
+After saving the changes you'd now "compile" the model of your composed component.
+That is to say, the tool will parse the composition xml and each of the module models (indicated by the

 Note: currently only supports ROS 2 implementations